couchbase/cbft/DESIGN.md

 Most of this functionality is due to cbft's usage of the cbdatasource
 library: https://github.com/couchbase/go-couchbase/tree/master/cbdatasource

-The cbdatasource library has exponential backoff retry logic when either a ns-server vbucket-map streaming connection or a DCP streaming connection fails.
-This backoff/retry logic is used when cbdatasource needs to reconnect.
-Documentation on cbdatasource's timeout/backoff options here: http://godoc.org/github.com/couchbase/go-couchbase/cbdatasource#BucketDataSourceOptions
+The cbdatasource library has exponential backoff-retry logic when either a streaming connection to ns-server (for vbucket maps) or a DCP streaming connection fails.
+Documentation on cbdatasource's backoff/retry options (such as timeouts) are here: http://godoc.org/github.com/couchbase/go-couchbase/cbdatasource#BucketDataSourceOptions

-cbdatasource also handles when VBuckets are moving/rebalancing, including handling NOT_MY_VBUCKET messages.
+cbdatasource also handles when VBuckets are moving or rebalancing, including handling NOT_MY_VBUCKET messages.

-cbdatasource also handles when the cbft node restarts, and is able to restart DCP streams from where it last left off.
+cbdatasource also handles when the cbft node restarts, and is able to reconnect DCP streams from where the previous DCP stream last left off.

 In our example, we start with our first node...